frankluongo/beginner-javascript/readme.md

 ### 65: Bind, Call & Apply

+#### .bind

+- `.bind` Will manually bind a function call to a particular thing you select
+- First thing passed to bind will be `this` and everything else will be the regular arguments

+#### .call

+- `.call` will do the same things as bind but then also call the function

+#### .apply

+- The only difference between `.call` and `.apply` is that apply requires an array of arguments

 ## Module 12: Advanced Flow Control

 ### 66: The Event Loop & Callback Hell

+- JavaScript is single threaded, so only one thing can run at a time

 ### 67: Promises

+- Code in `playground/promises.html`

 ### 68: Promises - Error Handling

+- Up next

 ### 69: Refactoring Callback Hell to Promise Land